 Suggested Strategy With The One Sapphire Card Per Person Rule

-With the new Chase Rule in place, your strategy is going to change a little bit if you’re just starting out travel hacking and are looking to optimize your cards.
+With the new Chase One Sapphire Card Rule in place, your beginning strategy is going to change a little bit if you’re looking to optimize your cards.

 Before this rule, you’d just grab both the Chase Sapphire Preferred and the Chase Sapphire Reserve.
 Obviously, you can’t do that now.

-- After that, snag yourself the Chase Ink Preferred (I’m planning to write more about this awesome card in a future post).
-It’s a business card, so you’ll technically need a business, but if you’re side hustling like I’ve been doing, you’ll have yourself a business, which then makes you eligible to get the card.
+- After that, snag yourself the Chase Ink Preferred.
+It’s a business card, so you’ll technically need to have a business.
+However, if you’re side hustling like I’ve been doing, then you absolutely will have a business, which then makes you eligible to get the card.
 Right now, the Chase Ink Preferred is offering an 80,000 point signup bonus, which is the highest Chase signup bonus out there.
 [Learn more about how Business Credit Cards work here].

 So this is what you need to know right now about the new Chase one Sapphire Card per person rule.
 If you feel like supporting this site at all, feel free to sign up for any of the cards I mentioned above using the links in the post.
 You’ll still get the same signup bonus, but I’ll get a bonus as well that helps me keep the content flowing.